-- (1) If the Municipality approves an application for a subdivision, the applicant must within a period of five years or shorter period as the Municipality may determine, from the date of approval of the subdivision or the date that the approval comes into operation, lodge for approval with the Surveyor-General such plans, diagrams or other documents as the Surveyor-General may require, including proof to the satisfaction of the Surveyor-General of- - (i) the Municipality's decision to approve the subdivision; - (ii) the conditions of approval contemplated in section 57 (4) and (5); and - (iii) the approved subdivision plan. - (2) If the applicant fails to lodge such plans, diagrams or other documents as contemplated in subsection (1) to enable transfer of at least one erf within the period of validity of the approval, the approval lapses. - (3) For purposes of subsection (1), the Municipality must provide to the applicant a final schedule as contemplated in section 57 (4) and (5); of the conditions of approval together with a stamped and approved subdivision plan. - (4) The Municipality may for purposes of lodging the documents contemplated in subsection (1) determine street names and numbers on the subdivision plan. - (1) Where the applicant fails, within a reasonable time as may be determined by the Municipality after he or she has lodged the plans, diagrams or other documents contemplated in subsection (1), to comply with any requirement the Surveyor-

-General may lawfully determine, the Surveyor-General shall notify the Municipality that he or she is satisfied, after hearing the applicant, that the applicant has failed to comply with any such requirement without sound reason, and thereupon the approval lapses.

-- (2) After an applicant has been notified that his or her application has been approved, the municipality may: - (a) where the documents contemplated in subsection (1) have not yet been lodged with the Surveyor General; - (b) where the documents contemplated in subsection (1) have been lodged with the Surveyor General, after consultation with the Surveyor General, consent to the amendment of such documents, unless the amendment is, in its opinion, so material as to constitute a new application
+- (1) If the Municipality approves an application for a subdivision, the applicant must within a period of five years or such shorter period as the Municipality may determine, from the date of approval of the subdivision or the date that the approval comes into operation, lodge for approval with the Surveyor-General such plans, diagrams or other documents as the Surveyor-General may require, including proof to the satisfaction of the Surveyor-General of- - (a) the Municipality's decision to approve the subdivision; - (b) the conditions of approval contemplated in section 57(4) and (5); and - (c) the approved subdivision plan. - (2) If the applicant fails to lodge such plans, diagrams or other documents as contemplated in subsection (1) to enable transfer of at least one erf within the period of validity of the approval, the approval lapses. - (3) For purposes of subsection (1), the Municipality must provide to the applicant a final schedule as contemplated in section 57(4) and (5); of the conditions of approval together with a stamped and approved subdivision plan. - (4) The Municipality may for purposes of lodging the documents contemplated in subsection (1) determine street names and numbers on the subdivision plan. - (5) Where the applicant fails, within a reasonable time determined by the Municipality, after he or she has lodged the plans, diagrams or other documents contemplated in subsection (1), to comply with any requirement the Surveyor-General may lawfully determine, the Surveyor-General must notify the Municipality that he or she is satisfied, after hearing the applicant, that the applicant has failed to comply with any such requirement without sound reason, and thereupon the approval lapses. - (6) After an applicant has been notified that his or her application has been approved, the municipality may: - (i) where the documents contemplated in subsection (1) have not yet been lodged with the Surveyor General; or - (ii) where the documents contemplated in subsection (1) have been lodged with the Surveyor General, after consultation with the Surveyor General, consent to the amendment of such documents, unless the amendment is so material that it constitutes a new application.

-60 Compliance with conditions of approval
+60. Compliance with conditions of approval

-- (1) The applicant must within a period of five years or shorter period as the Municipality may determine, from the date of approval of the subdivision or the date that the approval comes into operation, provide proof to the satisfaction of the Municipality within the timeframes as prescribed in terms of this By-law, that all conditions contained in the schedule to the approval of an application as contemplated in section 57(4) and (5) have been complied with. - (2) The Municipality must certify that all the conditions that have to be complied with by the applicant or owner as contemplated in section 57(4) and (5) have been complied with including the provision of guarantees and payment of monies that may be required. - (3) The Municipality must at the same time notify the Registrar of Deeds and Surveyor General of the certification by the Municipality in terms of subsection (2). - (4) The Municipality may agree to an extension of time as contemplated in subsection (1), after receiving a written application from the applicant for an extension of time: Provided that such application provides motivation for the extension of time. - (5) A confirmation from the Municipality in terms of subsection (2) that all conditions of approval have been met, which is issued in error, does not absolve the applicant from complying with the obligations imposed in terms of the conditions or otherwise complying with the conditions after confirmation of the subdivision.
+- (1) The applicant must within a period of five years or such shorter period as the Municipality may determine, from the date of approval of the subdivision or the date that the approval comes into operation, provide proof to the satisfaction of the Municipality within the timeframes prescribed in terms of this By-law, that all conditions contained in the schedule to the approval of an application have been complied with. - (2) The Municipality must certify that all the conditions that have to be complied with by the applicant or owner have been complied with including the provision of guarantees and payment of monies that may be required. - (3) The Applicant must at the same time notify the Registrar of Deeds and Surveyor-General of the certification by the Municipality in terms of subsection (2). - (4) The Municipality may agree to an extension of time as contemplated in subsection (1), after receiving a written application from the applicant for an extension of time: Provided that such application provides motivation for the extension of time. - (5) A confirmation from the Municipality in terms of subsection (2) that all conditions of approval have been met, which is issued in error, does not absolve the applicant from complying with the obligations imposed in terms of the conditions or otherwise complying with the conditions after confirmation of the subdivision.

-61 Registration at Deeds Office
+61. Registration at Deeds Office